 Dr. Norman E. Borlaug Day

-Borlaug was one of only a few to recieve a Nobel Peace Prize focused on global hunger.
-The highly acclaimed University of Minnesota alumn was awarded his in 1970 as the NobelCommittee "believed Borlaug's 'Green Revolution' had fostered peace by helping hundreds of millions escape famine and misery.
-It averted massive social and political upheaval, and brought prosperity to areas of the world heretofore considered hopeless," (quoting U of M Professor Emeritus Richard Zeyen.
+Only two other Nobel Peace Prizes in history have focused on global hunger, one of which was awarded in 1970 to University of Minnesota's most highly acclaimed alumnus the late Dr. Norman Borlaug.
+The Nobel Committee “believed Borlaug's 'Green Revolution' had fostered peace by helping hundreds of millions escape famine and misery.
+It averted massive social and political upheaval, and brought prosperity to areas of the world heretofore considered hopeless" (quoting U of M Professor Emeritus Richard Zeyen).

-Remarkably, similar sentiments from the Committee spanning 50 years and for such laudatory recognition.
+Remarkably similar sentiments from the Committee spanning 50 years and for such laudatory recognition.

-The World Food Programme and other international agencies celebrate "World Food Day" annually on October 16.
-"Dr. Norman e.
-Borlaug Day in Minnesota: is also recognized on October 16 via proclamation by the governor (available now on governor's website).
+The World Food Programme and other international agencies, celebrate "World Food Day" annually on October 16.
+"Dr. Norman E. Borlaug Day in Minnesota” is also recognized on October 16 via proclamation by the governor (available now on governor's website).

-- Don Henry, PhD U of M alumnus
+Don Henry, PhD U of M alumnus